bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/api_integration_tests.md

 # API integration tests

 Many API integration tests for Ingest Manager trigger at some point a connection to the package registry, and retrieval of some packages.
-If these connections are made to a package registry deployment outside of HyperSec Kibana CI, these tests can fail at any time for two reasons:
+If these connections are made to a package registry deployment outside of Kibana CI, these tests can fail at any time for two reasons:

 - the deployed registry is temporarily unavailable
 - the packages served by the registry do not match the expectation of the code under test

-For that reason, we run a dockerized version of the package registry in HyperSec Kibana CI.
+For that reason, we run a dockerized version of the package registry in Kibana CI.
 For this to work, our tests must run against a custom test configuration and be kept in a custom directory, `x-pack/test/fleet_api_integration`.

 ## How to run the tests locally